AGnias47/spotify-playlist-generator/README.md

         "refresh_token": ""
     }
     ```

-    The `access_token` and `refresh_token` are intentionally left blank for now, but should conform to valid JSON standards.
 2. In the `auth_page` directory, run `npm install` to download the dependencies needed to run the auth page
 3. In the project root directory, run `node ./auth_page/app.js`
 4. Go to `localhost:8888` in a web browser and click "Log in with Spotify"